ym001/distancia/docs/markovChainDistance.rst

 #. `MarkovChainJensenShannon`_ : A symmetric version of the Kullback-Leibler divergence.
 #. `Hellinger Distance`_ : Measures the similarity between two stationary distributions using a probabilistic approach.
 #. `Total Variation Distance`_ : Calculates the maximum probability difference across all states between two stationary distributions.
-1. :doc:`Steady-StateDistribution` Compares the steady-state distributions of two Markov chains, evaluating the long-term behavior differences.
+#. `Steady-StateDistribution`_ Compares the steady-state distributions of two Markov chains, evaluating the long-term behavior differences.

-2. `MarkovChainWasserstein`_ : Measures the “cost” of transforming one steady-state distribution into another, capturing the distributional differences between two chains.
+#. `MarkovChainWasserstein`_ : Measures the “cost” of transforming one steady-state distribution into another, capturing the distributional differences between two chains.

-3. :doc:`JensenShannonDivergence` Symmetrized version of the Kullback-Leibler divergence that compares the steady-state distributions of the two chains.
+#. `MarkovChainJensenShannon`_ : Symmetrized version of the Kullback-Leibler divergence that compares the steady-state distributions of the two chains.
-3. :doc:`TotalVariation`Measures the maximum difference between transition probabilities, capturing the largest deviation in state transitions between two chains.
+#. `MarkovChainTotalVariation`_ : Measures the maximum difference between transition probabilities, capturing the largest deviation in state transitions between two chains.

 Graph-Theoretic Measures
 -----------------------------